Four Horsemen of the Apocalypse (blackjack): Personal lives

-Herbert Maisel, the only member of the team without a college degree at the time, went on to teach computer science at Georgetown University.
-He died in 2019, aged 88.
+Herbert Maisel, the only member of the team without a college degree at the time, went on to teach computer science at Georgetown University where he became chair of the computer science department.
+A Georgetown student later recalled approaching him to talk about the Horsemen's achievement, only for Maisel to "dismissively" respond with "It was four guys with desk calculators, what else do you want to know?" and walk away.
+Maisel died in 2019, aged 88.